Best of the Bone - grass-fed certified beef bone broth concentrate - highest broths in bioavailable collagen protein!

 Collagen and Gelatin

-Collagen makes up about 25% of all the protein in the body.
+Collagen is the most abundant protein in the body.
 It is present in bones, ligaments, tendons and skin (type 1 collagen), in cartilage (type II collagen), and in bone marrow and lymph (also called reticulin fiber).
-Gelatin refers to the extracted collagen that is used as food.
+Gelatin refers to the extracted cooked collagen that is used as food.

 Bone broth produces a rubbery gelatine when cooled - and the "Best of the Bone" consists of a thick, gelatin liquid.
 Broth made from bones produces a highly nutritious gelatin that contains a wide range of minerals and amino acids.